+(b) The proceeds of the sale of Credits shall be allocated between ESMC and the Producer depending on whether buyers of Credits are paying some or all of the costs of the Program, as indicated by the parties by checking one of the boxes immediately below:

+Credit buyer is paying relevant costs of the Program.
+The proceeds of the sale of Credits shall be allocated ninety percent (95%) to the Producer and five percent (5%) to ESMC.

-(b) The proceeds of the sale of Credits shall be allocated twenty-five percent (25%) to ESMC and seventy-five percent (75%) to the Producer.
-The twenty-five percent (25%) share paid to ESMC will be used primarily to fund essential costs for on-the-ground partners and services, including paying some or all of the Enrollment Specialist’s compensation, with any excess not required to pay Program costs being used to fund other ESMC programs consistent with ESMC’s non-profit, tax-exempt status.
+Credit buyer is not required to pay relevant costs of the Program.
+The proceeds of the sale of Credits shall be allocated seventy-five percent (75%) to the Producer, and twenty-five percent (25%) to ESMC.

+ESMC’s share of Credit sale proceeds will be used primarily to fund essential costs for on-the-ground partners and services, including paying some or all of the Enrollment Specialist’s compensation, with any excess not required to pay Program costs being used to pay the costs of administering ESMC programs consistent with ESMC’s charitable purposes and non-profit, tax-exempt status.

 (c) ESMC expects to incur costs and expenses in the administration of the Program that will not be paid from ESMC’s portion of the Credit sale proceeds described in Section 6(b).
 ESMC may receive from third parties or buyers of Credits cost recovery fees of up to $3.50/acre enrolled in the Program, adjusted for inflation, to cover ESMC’s costs of performing its obligations under this Agreement, such as conducting soil sampling and arranging for the sale of Credits.
 Such reimbursements will not be deducted from or be considered part of the proceeds of Credit sales described in Section 6(b).

-(d) ESMC cannot guarantee any particular sales volumes or Credit prices, or that the Producer’s Credits will be sold to third-party buyers.
-ESMC will use reasonable commercial efforts to arrange for the sales of Credits generated by the Producer to third-party buyers on terms equivalent to sales of other credits generated by other producers.
+(d) ESMC will use reasonable commercial efforts to arrange for the sales of Credits generated by the Producer to third-party buyers on terms equivalent to sales of other credits generated by other producers.
 However, Producer acknowledges and agrees that third-party buyers will substantially control such purchases and sales, and that ESMC may not be able to control the terms upon which third-party buyers may or may not agree to purchase the Producer’s Credits or other producers’ credits.
+Although ESMC cannot guarantee any particular sales volumes or Credit prices, or that the Producer’s Credits will be sold to third-party buyers, ESMC’s member-based alliance and broad relationships with major buyers of environmental credits provide Producers with substantial opportunities to earn revenue in the Program.

 7. Representations of Producer.
 The Producer understands that the Program and the value of Credits generated under the Program depend upon the integrity of the data and ESMC’s ability to convert Environmental Benefits to Credits.
-Producer therefore confirms and represents to ESMC that the Producer is authorized to enter into this Agreement and will provide complete and accurate information upon which Credits may be generated.
+Producer therefore confirms and represents to ESMC that the Producer is authorized to enter into this Agreement, owns or leases the Property for a term at least equal to the Term of this Agreement, and will provide complete and accurate information upon which Credits may be generated.
 Producer confirms that the Property is not subject to any agreement under another program that generates credits, offsets, assets, supply chain reporting, or claims related to soil carbon sequestration, changes in greenhouse gas emissions, improvements in water quality, and/or water use efficiencies that could result in double counting of the Credits or the Environmental Benefits upon which the Credits are or will be based.